GRACE VINE ISSUE 11 2017

 |This email contains graphics, so if you don't see them, view it in your browser.|

-Welcome to the tenth issue of THE GRACE VINE for 2017.
+Welcome to the eleventh issue of THE GRACE VINE for 2017.

 FROM THE DESK OF OUR HEADMASTER (MR VINCENT LUKSICH)